Patelmeenakshi/techXchange_sprint/README.md

 **Contents:**

 Importing the required libraries.

 Importing and Reading the dataset.

 Data-Preprocessing

 Data Modeling

-Separating the data into features and target variable.
+-Separating the data into features and target variable

-Splitting the data into training and test sets.
+-Splitting the data into training and test sets

-Modeling/ Training the data
+-Modeling/ Training the data

-Predicting the data
+-Predicting the data

-Calculating the prediction scores
+-Calculating the prediction scores

-Getting the model's accuracy
+-Getting the model's accuracy
-Classification Report
-Confusion Matrix
-Plotting the confusion matrix